5 Rules for an Emergency Fund That Will See You Through (Almost) Anything

 Everyone knows, on some level, that it’s important to have some savings to use in case of emergency; what those savings look like, where they’re stored, and what they’re used for are aspects of the emergency fund that aren’t quite as clear, though.
 To help clear up some of the confusion, Anastasio answered our major questions about emergency funds.
 With any luck, her smart, accomplishable advice will have even the least financially savvy among us moving a little closer to that most essential of financial goals: establishing an emergency fund.

 A few reminders first: Everyone is different, and all financial situations are different.
 Some people have plenty of financial support from their families; some are facing student, medical, or credit card debt (or a mix of them).
 When reading personal finance tips, it’s important to consider everything within the context of your personal financial situation and do what’s best for you.
+That said, if you’ve managed to get through the coronavirus pandemic without major financial impacts (at least so far) and you don’t have an emergency fund, now’s the time to build one.
+If you had to rely on your emergency savings for a few months but are now on better financial footing, do what you can to replenish those funds in case hardship strikes again.

 Ready to save?
 Read on for some rules for the emergency fund you’re going to want to start working on, stat.